as6o/atari8bit_sierpinski/README.md

 `atari800 -xl -xlxe_rom ATARIXL.ROM -basic -H1 <path to this repo locally> -hreadwrite`

 Note that the atari800 website has information on where to get ROMs, etc.
-Once the emulator opens up and you are in the basic interpreter you can type `ENTER "H6:SPRTRI.BAS"`(`H6` is the PC-newline version of `H1`) to load the program into memory.
+Once the emulator opens up and you are in the BASIC interpreter you can type `ENTER "H6:SPRTRI.BAS"`(`H6` is the PC-newline version of `H1`) to load the program into memory.
 Then you can type `RUN` to run the program or `LIST` to list the program.